 Famous throughout the world, the Disney Company's theme parks bring to life the child in everyone, and Hong Kong Disneyland is no exception.
 The newest of Disney's theme parks, Hong Kong Disneyland has been delighting visitors since its grand opening in 2005.

-Ocean Park: Located on the south end of Hong Kong Island, Ocean Park is one of the premier theme parks in Southeast Asia.
-It is an ocean theme park which offers more than just aquariums.
+Located on the south end of Hong Kong Island, Ocean Park is one of the premier theme parks in Southeast Asia.
+It is an ocean theme park that offers more than just aquariums.
 The park is filled with many different areas and has something for everyone.
-There is a zoo area which is home to many mammal species including China's beloved giant pandas.
+There is a zoo area that is home to many mammal species including China's beloved giant pandas.
 There is an area designed specifically for children and another filled with screaming roller coasters and thrill rides.
 An aquatic animal section featuring dolphin and sea lion shows, and an area filled with tropical birds.

 Originally a base of operations for pirates, Repulse Bay was turned into a beach resort area in the early part of the last century.
 This area's beaches are a popular destination for visitors and locals alike to relax, swim, or just soak up some rays.
 The area is filled with small boutiques and wonderful little shops.
 Repulse Bay is a great place to relax.
 Many couples like to sit on the beach and watch the spectacular sunsets.

 Banked by the Kowloon Peninsula and Central, Victoria harbor has been an important international shipping port since the Qing Dynasty.
 The harbor is very popular for the promenades located on either bank which allow visitors to stroll and admire the amazing skyline of Hong Kong and also the ships plying Victoria Harbor.
 The Star Ferry which has been taking passengers across the harbor for over a century is still a popular way to slow down a bit and gets another view of this amazing city.